Best multi-effects pedals 2025: replace your rig

 ❌ Avoid if you are hard on your pedals: This pedal feels relatively well made, it definitely isn't as rugged as the options from Boss or line 6.

-The out-of-the-box sounds of the MG-300 are seriously impressive.
-Its simple user-friendly design with expression pedal, tactile controls, push-buttons and a color screen is easy to navigate - you’ll barely need to crack open the manual.
+The NUX MG-300 delivers a brilliant feature set considering the price.
+Its simple user-friendly design with expression pedal, tactile controls, push-buttons, and a color screen is easy to navigate - you’ll barely need to crack open the manual.
 The MG-300 doesn’t overwhelm you with too many features either.

 It packs only the necessary garden variety of desirable amp models and classic effects – all of which are fantastic in tone and feel – along with 25 built-in cabinet IRs that combine four classic microphones with three positions, while you can also load third-party IR files via NUX QuickTone edit software for added versatility.